 Vanesia joined the Association in 2007, after working, amongst others, for a firm of chartered accountants.
 Vanesia is passionate about ensuring that the Association stays on a firm financial footing.
 She thrives on challenges.

 Wendy has been cycling (road and MTB) since the age of 7 and has done in excess of 10 Cycle Tours.
 She worked for Gauteng PPA and Central Gauteng Cycling for a while, is a qualified commissaire as well as Safety Officer and has been with PPA for more than 15 years.
-Wendy heads up the events team and is also a member of the Outriders Cycling Club and on Western Cape Cycling Association’s Executive Committee.
+Wendy is part of the events team and is also a member of the Outriders Cycling Club and on Western Cape Cycling Association’s Executive Committee.

 Fahiema joined PPA in 2006 and has been instrumental in streamlining the membership debit order payment process.
 She regularly cycles with her family.
 Fahiema does the reconciliation of accounts and assists members with their payment queries.